Network resilience: Tipping points in ecological networks

-\textit{\textbf{Fire in Australia.}} In Australia, overhunting and use of fire by humans some 30,000 to 40,000 years ago removed large marsupial herbivores, which resulted in an ecosystem of fire and fire-dominated plants expanded and irreversibly switched the ecosystem from a more productive state, dependent on rapid nutrient cycling, to a less productive state, with slower nutrient cycling \cite{flannery2002future, folke2004regime}.
-Another cause leading to the erosion of resilience in ecosystem is global warming \cite{graham2015predicting}, which is a result of the exhaust of excessive carbon dioxide.The increasing temperatures are modifying key physiological, demographic and community-scale process \cite{bennett2015tropical}, decreasing the internal resilience in ecosystems.
-The erosion of internal resilience render ecosystems vulnerable to external disturbances \cite{steneck2013ecosystem}, and triggered by them shifts from one state to another undesired state.
+\textit{\textbf{Fire in Australia.}} In Australia, overhunting and the use of fire by humans some 30,000 to 40,000 years ago resulted in the elimination of large marsupial herbivores and created an ecosystem of fire and fire-dominated plants that continued to expand.
+This irreversibly switched the ecosystem from a more productive state that was dependent on rapid nutrient cycling to a less productive state in which there was slower nutrient cycling \cite{folke2004regime}.
+Another factor leading to the erosion of resilience in ecosystems is global warming \cite{graham2015predicting}, a result of the production of excessive carbon dioxide.
+Increasing temperatures modify key physiological, demographic and community-scale processes, decreasing the internal resilience of ecosystems.
+The erosion of internal resilience renders ecosystems vulnerable to external disturbances \cite{steneck2013ecosystem} and can trigger a shift from one state to another undesired state.